-One of the challenges of having a child with a metabolic disorder is that, because it is rare, few people have heard of it.
-Finding ways of explaining the disorder as simply as possible to yourself, your family, and your child and interested others will evolve over time and as the need arises.
+One of the challenges of having a child with a metabolic disorder is that, because they are rare, few people have heard of them.
+Finding ways of explaining the disorder as simply as possible to yourself, your family, your child and interested others will evolve over time and as the need arises.